The Science Side (presented as a Toastmasters speech in 2012)

 Trees give us fruit, nuts, oils and sap and we use their wood for building and for fire.
 They emit aerosols from flowers, leaves and bark that can lift our spirits and open blocked arteries and protect us from cancer and infection and improve brain function.
 Tiny hairs on tree leaves comb the air of pollutants and heavy metals.
 The roots purify and preserve our waterways and use electrostatic forces to stabilize the aquifer into water columns.
 Their hormones help the caterpillar develop and give the butterflies the energy to migrate.
 Trees can see, reading the full spectrum of light, while we can see only a small range of the spectrum.
 They produce antiviral, antibiotic, anti-fungal medicines.
 Their sap feeds birds, butterflies, squirrels, and ants.
 Even when dead, their leaves shelter insects like ladybugs, feed and moisten soil organisms and their logs grow lichen that feed the migratory herds.
 Trees collect water and produce rain.

 As for global climate change and our survival, the best thing we can do is protect and nurture and plant trees.
 After all, they created the conditions for us in the first place.
 Before there was oxygen in the atmosphere, there was carbon dioxide.
 Trees and other plants and algae turned that carbon dioxide into oxygen and nutrients, paving the way for us to be here.
 They can do that again now if we bring them back.
 You may know people have cut down most of the trees on the planet.
 Trees are the lungs of the planet.
 Not only do they sequester and transform carbon, but also nitrogen.
 When excess nitrogen from current farming practices gets into the ocean it causes algae to bloom, creating oxygen-depletion and dead zones.
 That means if the trees die, so does all life in the ocean, and I believe we will not survive the death of the ocean.
-In Canada where they are talking about cutting down much of the boreal forest to get to the oil in the tar sands, the loss of these millions of acres of great trees, could spell extinction for the ocean life and all life.
+In Canada where they are talking about cutting down much of the boreal forest to extract oil from the tar sands, the loss of these millions of acres of great trees, could spell extinction for the ocean life and all life.

 I used to think that plants and animals were very different, even alien to each other.
 Now I find that plants are amazingly similar to humans, having analogues to most of our functions and more.
 The chlorophyll molecule is almost exactly the same as our red blood cell, except that at the center of our cells we have iron, and the center of theirs is magnesium.
 These red and green sister cells are at the center of the exchange of oxygen and carbon dioxide that keeps us all alive.
 Many tree hormones, neuro-peptides, etc., like serotonin, are spelled exactly the same or exactly the reverse of ours, built from the same aromatic hydrocarbons.
 There is a synchronicity and interdependence here that is just beginning to be explored.